JakeSteam/blog-programming/_drafts/2023-11-03-1password-suggestions.md

 The price went $35.88/yr to $43.05 when I selected my country (20% VAT), but this is £34.79 so... almost the same number we started with.

 ## Conclusion

+[1Password](https://1password.com) is good, use it!

+I'm *really* hoping I don't have to make another of these posts in a year, migrating to yet another password manager because 1Password has had some catastrophic issue.
+Really really really hoping.

+So far it's been an improvement across all fronts, and has stopped password storage being a niggling "uh oh, might be an issue eventually" thought in the back of my mind.
+I'm also interested in their [developer tools](https://1password.com/developers), hopefully I'll have some time to play with their GitHub Actions / VSCode / git integrations at some point.

+There's also a [Fastmail](https://support.1password.com/fastmail/) integration that I might try.
+I currently use a unique email per service (all automatically routing to my real email via a catch-all), but another way to achieve this is always appreciated.

+It's a great feeling being interested in what my password manager is developing, instead of desperately hoping they don't have a problem!